Young Adult, Realistic, Tough Topics

 The power of Bodee is in the way he reads me, sees through me, and then understands the truth behind the facade.

-I was drawn into the story right away.
+The story drew me in right away.
 From the first page you can tell that the protagonist Alexi is very broken.
 Her point of view is dark and jaded from the get go.
 Example:

 What should I write about today?
 The funeral?
 Girls who talk to boys they don’t really know?
 Sex?
 Girls’ fear of sex?
 No. I’ll keep the illusion intact, since most guys would rather believe girls are just as horny as they are.